Best CDN in 2022 – A Comprehensive Guide for Content Delivery

 - No API protection

 To get the real experience, though, you’ll want to upgrade to one of the paid plans.
-The first is the $20 per month Pro plan, which adds a web application firewall, lossless image optimization, cache analytics, and automatic optimization for mobile devices.
+The first is the $20 per month Pro plan, which adds a web application firewall, lossless image optimization, detailed media analytics, and automatic optimization for mobile devices.

 Another benefit of this CDN provider is that it’s a really straightforward and simple solution to install and use.
 Installation takes but a couple of minutes, and the intuitive dashboard makes navigating the software a breeze.